jhsu79/portfolio/README.md

 #JOSHUA N HSU (he/him)

 ##### ABOUT ME
 Hi there!
 I'm Joshua N Hsu (Pronounced 'Shoe').
 I'm an emerging software engineer with a demonstrated history in education and arts management, vision building, and design.
-I enjoy working on immersive and collaborative projects that spark creativity, curiosity, and conversation.
+My experience in the arts and education has taught me how to manage teams, deal with different personalities, and design and implement solutions with few resources and tight deadlines.
+I am confident in my ability to deliver a product that can be crafted to a client's needs, harnessing the specific tools necessary to get the job done.
+Whatever the experience, I enjoy working on immersive and collaborative projects that spark creativity, curiosity, and conversation.
 I currently reside in Portland, ME with my wife, two children, and two dogs.

 ##### LINK TO PORTFOLIO
 [Click here to see my portfolio](https://joshuahsu.netlify.app/)